chazu/hershey-js/README.md

 ## TODO

+- Write gulp task to run genChars for you.
+Too lazy at the moment.
 - Write script to build modules for all glyphs/specific sets
 - Move craptastic glyph browser facility into its own repo...Also clean it up, its terrible
 - Write script to convert svg files into glyphs in JSON format